Why GBP is the highest-ROI local SEO activity

 This means your GBP is not just a local SEO asset; it is an AI visibility asset.
 The information in your profile, your review volume, and your category selection all influence whether AI engines recommend you.

-For businesses serious about local visibility, GBP optimisation and local SEO work together as the foundation.
+For businesses serious about local visibility, GBP optimisation and our local SEO service work together as the foundation.
 Everything else (website content, backlinks, social presence) builds on this base.